-Face shields
+Face Shields

-Face shields are in order when working with large volumes of hazardous materials, either for protection from splash to the face or flying particles.
+Face shields are to be used when working with large volumes of hazardous materials, either for protection from splash to the face or flying particles.
 Face shields must be used in conjunction with safety glasses or goggles.
 The following examples where a face shield should be used:

-- 1) where glass apparatus is evacuated, recharged with gas, or pressurized; - 2) when pouring corrosive liquids; - 3) when using cryogenic fluids; - 4) when combustion processes are being carried out; - 5) where there is a risk of explosion or implosion; - 6) when using chemicals that can cause direct damage to the skin; and - 7) when using chemicals and biological agents that can be rapidly absorbed into the body via any path e.g. through the skin, eyes or nose.
+- where glass apparatus is evacuated, recharged with gas, or pressurized; - when pouring corrosive liquids; - when using cryogenic fluids; - when combustion processes are being carried out; - where there is a risk of explosion or implosion; - when using chemicals that can cause direct damage to the skin; and - when using chemicals and biological agents that can be rapidly absorbed into the body via any path e.g. through the skin, eyes or nose.

-Prescription spectacles
+Prescription Spectacles